getreflect/reflect-chrome/README.md

 when you attempt to visit distracting websites, reflect will ask you what your intention in doing so is. if you have a valid reason, you are allowed to enter the website; if not, you are encouraged to reflect further.

+## Building the project
+1. Install the package dependencies by doing `npm i`
+2. Run `npm run build`
+3. Load the extension in the Chrome Extensions menu
+   * Go to extensions > enable developer mode (top right corner)
+   * Click load unpacked, select the `dist` folder
+## Developing
+When developing, you will likely want to use a different workflow that is slightly faster.
+This assumed you already 1) Have all the dependencies installed 2) Have run `npm run build` once already and 3) Have the extension installed

+1. Run `npm run watch`
+2. Reload extension in the Chrome Extensions menu
+   * Go to extension > under reflect, press the refresh icon

 ## Directory

 A brief overview of the file structure in the repository,